eformsignen/eformsignen.github.io/help/chapter4.rst

 2. **Document display screen:** Displays the uploaded file.

-3. **Participants:** Select the participants of the document and then drag and drop the fields to be filled in by each participant.
-You can add new participants by clicking the **Add new participant**.
-There can be up to 30 participants for each document.
+3. **Signers:** Select the signers of the document and then drag and drop the fields to be filled in by each signer.
+You can add new signers by clicking the **Add new signer**.
+There can be up to 30 signers for each document.

 4. **Field list:** There are 14 basic fields including text,